iter8-tools/iter8/mkdocs/docs/code-samples/knative/request-routing.md

 You will create the following resources in this tutorial.

 1. **Knative services** implementing an app with `baseline` and `candidate` versions.
-2. An  **Istio virtual service** which routes requests based an HTTP header called `country`.
+2. An  **Istio virtual service** which routes requests based on an HTTP header called `country`.
 All requests are routed to the `baseline`, except those with their `country` header field set to `wakanda`; these may be routed to the `baseline` or `candidate`.
 3. Two **curl-based traffic generators** which simulate user requests; one of them sets the `country` HTTP header field in its requests to `wakanda`, and the other sets it to `gondor`.
 4. An **Iter8 experiment** which verifies that the `candidate` satisfies mean latency, 95th percentile tail latency, and error rate `objectives`, and progressively increases the proportion of traffic with `country: wakanda` header that is routed to the `candidate`.

-??? warning "Before you begin, you will need ... "
+???+ warning "Before you begin, you will need... "
     **Kubernetes cluster with Iter8, Knative and Istio:** Ensure that you have Kubernetes cluster with Iter8 and Knative installed, and that Knative uses the Istio networking layer.
-You can do this by following Steps 1, 2, and 3 of [the quick start tutorial for Knative](/getting-started/quick-start/with-knative/), and selecting `Istio` during Step 3.
+You can do this by following Steps 1, 2, and 3 of the [quick start tutorial for Knative](/getting-started/quick-start/with-knative/), and selecting Istio during Step 3.

     **Cleanup:** If you ran an Iter8 tutorial earlier, run the associated cleanup step.